rolfschr/ColoredLogcat/README.md

 Press `CTRL+C` to restart reading.
 This allows you to easily follow the app when it was assigned a new pid.

-`endless.sh` briefly echos its own pid before runnig logcat whichc allows you to stop the script with `kill`.
+`endless.sh` briefly echos its own pid before runnig logcat which allows you to stop the script with `kill`.